It’s a strange time to be alive, but I imagine we say that every lifetime.

 That is the hopeful view.

-When we are struggling for existence those loftier thoughts are far away; hard to think about the bigger picture and how you got where you are when you are digging your child out from under burning rubble, or running from an insane terrorist determined to enslave you.
+When we are struggling for existence those loftier thoughts are far away; hard to think about the bigger picture and how you got where you are when you are digging your child out from under burning rubble, or running from an insane terrorist determined to enslave you through terror.

 Our fears and doubts seem to be fuelling our future far more than our faith and hope.